| java.lang.Object | |

 Disable foreground dispatch to the given activity.

-After calling enableForegroundDispatch(Activity, PendingIntent, IntentFilter[], String[][])
+After calling enableForegroundDispatch(Activity, PendingIntent, IntentFilter[], String[][]), an activity

-must call this method before its onPause()
+must call this method before its onPause() callback

 completes.